samueleantonelli/Explainable_ResNet/README.md

 ## Explainability
-To start working with the explainability approaches, move on the **TorchVision_Interpret.ipynb**, outside CNN_classifier.
+To start working with the explainability approaches, move on the **TorchVision_Interpret_new.ipynb**, outside CNN_classifier.
 This Jupyter notebook allows to pick one image out of the ones used in the ResNet training and testing and to apply five different explaination approaches.

 Since the trained models exceed the space to be uploaded on GitHub, before starting to look into interpretability it is necessary to train a model as previously explained.